 How are your landlord clients feeling about the market, their current investment position and future challenges?
 What are their plans and what do they need from you?

-Jon Cooper, head of mortgage distribution, Aldermore
+Nick Parker, head of intermediary distribution, Aldermore

 2. Strategies for success